"People are using Maramataka to reflect and act on their individual and whānau wellbeing."

 Click on report to download

 The Maramataka, also known as "the fall or turn of the moon," is a traditional time measurement system used by indigenous communities, including the Whanganui, Rangitīkei, and Ruapehu regions.
 It relies on the lunar phases and incorporates a sensory understanding of the environment.
 The specific details of the Maramataka may vary from region to region, depending on local environmental factors and signs.

-In Whanganui, Rangitīkei and Ruapehu the beginning of each marama begins with Whiro, the new moon.
-Maramataka is a practical way to approach each day.
+In the Whanganui, Rangitīkei, and Ruapehu regions, each lunar month begins with Whiro, the new moon.
+The Maramataka serves as a practical daily guide, allowing individuals to approach each day with purpose and awareness.